joeharrison714/fpp-smartthings-plugin/README.md

 # fpp-smartthings

-This is a Falcon Player (fpp) plugin that allows you to control SmartThings devices or run routines by using commands in fpp.
+This is a Falcon Player (fpp) plugin that allows you to control SmartThings devices by using commands in fpp.

 NOTE: This currently uses the SmartThings groovy IDE, which is said to be going away sometime in 2021.
 When that happens this plugin will need to be updated.